SGNovice/Disease-detection-using-chest-xrays/README.md

 * Methods: encrypt_data(encrypts image data to be classified), predict(classifies the image)

 ## Results
+With varied approaches for data sampling, activation function selection and hyperparameter tuning, we trained and tested six models, codenamed Aurora, Ava, Auden, Venus, Armadillo, and Atlas.
+Our results are given below in descending order of model performance.

-### *Model 1:* AURORA: beta-mish, mila and densenet 161 --> 82.3%
+### *AURORA:* beta-mish, mila and densenet 161 --> 82.3%
-We trained and tested densenet161 with beta-mish and mila activations, on classifying Cardiomegaly, Effusion, and No Finding, irrespective of X-ray position.
+We trained and tested densenet161 with beta-mish and mila activations, on classifying Cardiomegaly, Effusion, and No Finding, irrespective of X-ray position using dataset version 4.2.

 Label | Accuracy
 ------------ | -------------